wjayesh/mahilo/README.md

 This project provides a flexible framework for defining and creating multi-agent systems that can each interact with humans while sharing relevant context internally.
 It allows developers to easily set up complex agent networks for various applications, from customer service to emergency response simulations.

 Agents are aware of other agents in the system and can decide to talk to one or more agents based on the current conversation context, simultaneously.
-The system is designed to make humans more efficient by giving them an assitant that can handle context from multiple agents and help the human stay focused on their specific problem, while surfacing all relevant information on demand.
+The system is designed to make humans more efficient by giving them an assistant that can handle context from multiple agents and help the human stay focused on their specific problem, while surfacing all relevant information on demand.

 ## Features
 ![An architecture diagram that shows the different components of the system](https://github.com/wjayesh/mahilo/blob/main/assets/mahilo.png?raw=true)